kanaya/Pineapple_IIc/README.md

 * Con MIDI IN
 * Con Relay

+### I2C mode

+* Con I2C

 ### Other optional components

-* Con I2C
 * Con PWM
 * Con RST
 * Con Vcc

 To use I2C, be aware that Vcc and signal level are set to 5V.
 Pull-up resistors are not installed.
 Use level converter to communicate with 3.3V I2C devices.
+Do not install LED1 nor SW for using I2C.

+## How to connect

+### Pineapple II compatible mode

+Supply DC12V to DC Jack connector.
+Plug